 By enabling Location Services, location-based system services such as these will also be enabled:

 - Traffic — If you are physically moving (for example, traveling in a car), your iPhone will periodically send GPS locations and travel speed information in an anonymous and encrypted form to Apple, to be used for augmenting a crowd-sourced road traffic database.

 - Popular Near Me: Your iPhone will periodically send locations of where and when you have purchased or used apps in an anonymous and encrypted form to Apple, to improve a crowd-sourced database that may be used to offer geographically relevant apps and other Apple products and services.

 - Location-Based Apple Ads — Your iPhone will send your location, including its travel speed and direction, to Apple in order to provide you with geographically relevant ads on Apple News and in the App Store.

 - Location-Based Suggestions: The location of your iPhone will be sent to Apple to provide more relevant recommendations.
 If you turn off Location Services for location-based suggestions, your precise location will not be sent to Apple.
 To deliver relevant search suggestions and news, Apple may use the IP address of your internet connection to approximate your location by matching it to a geographic region.

 - Location-Based Alerts — Your iPhone and Apple Watch will use your location in order to provide you with geographically-relevant alerts, such as a reminder to call someone when you get to a specific place, when to leave for your next appointment, or an app recommendation based on where you currently are.

 - Share My Location — You can choose to share your current location with others, on a temporary or ongoing basis, from within certain apps such as Messages and Find My Friends.

-- HomeKit — Your iPhone will use your location to enable accessories to turn on or off when you arrive or leave a specific location, such as turning on your lights when you get home.
+- HomeKit — Your iPhone will use your location to enable accessories to turn on or off when you arrive at or leave a specific location, such as turning on your lights when you get home.